Mobile: 0414 585 595

 • Thinking calmly allows me to become my own best friend

-In conclusion, give yourself a break, stop worrying and stop criticising yourself.
+In conclusion, give yourself a break.
+Stop worrying and stop criticising yourself.
 Stop stressing, catastrophising and caring so much about what other people think.

 Say to yourself “don’t worry so much” or “you did your best”.